-GuruFocus.com is an online financial news, commentary and research service that tracks the portfolio actions of influential fund managers.
-The site has expanded the depth of content through the years with deeper scans, forums, charts, articles and market coverage.
-As the name statues, the service places a focus on what the stock market gurus are doing so that users can make more informed investment decisions.
+GuruFocus is an online financial news, commentary, and research service that tracks the portfolio actions of influential fund managers.
+The site has expanded the depth of content over the years with more in-depth scans, forums, charts, articles, and market coverage.
+As the name implies, the service places a focus on what the stock market gurus are doing so that users can make more informed investment decisions.

 Founded by Dr. Charli Tian in 2014, the service originally tracked the buying and selling of the most prolific value investors like Warren Buffet and Charlie Monger.
 Concentrating on under-valued stocks, the site levered the value investing theme to broaden the scope of gurus and various SEC filings to give subscribers better intelligence.
-Information intended to elevate the individual investor to the stature of world-class portfolios managers by enabling a piggy back approach.
+Information intended to elevate the individual investor to the stature of world-class portfolio managers by enabling a piggyback approach.

 CEO/CFO Buying Strategy

-When insider buying news hits the tape, stock prices tends to spike.
-The moves are even more pronounced when the CEO or CFO is buying shares.
-This can be played intra-day to profit from the buying momentum, taken as swing trades or used as part of a compelling thesis to take a long-term position.
+When insider buying hits the tape, stock prices tend to spike.
+The moves are even more pronounced when the CEO or CFO of a company is buying or selling shares.
+This can be played intraday to profit from the buying momentum, taken as swing trades, or used as part of a compelling thesis to take a long-term position.

 Institutional 13-F/G/D filings